benahm/ApexDataFramework/docs/advanced/DM/FIND.md

 * findBy(fieldName, fieldValues, fieldNames, limitOption) // select fieldNames where fieldName in fieldValues limit to limitOption
 * findBy(Condition) // select all fields where condition is true
 * findBy(Condition, fieldNames) // select fieldNames where condition is true
-* findBy(Condition, fieldNames, limitOption) // select fieldNames where condition is true limit to limitOption
+* findBy(Condition, fieldNames, whereOption) // select fieldNames where condition is true with the whereOption
 * findBy(Query) // get Query results
 </pre>
   </td>